MariosAvraam/dog-breed-identifier-website/README.md

      - Move the `train` folder and `labels.csv` file into `dataset/dog-breed-identification`.

 6. **Train the Model**
    - Train the model using `model_train.py` with the dataset in `dataset/dog-breed-identification` (This can take a long time.
-I suggest you use an online gpu cloud service instead.):
+I suggest you use an online GPU cloud service instead).
    ```
    python model_train.py
    ```